Trump offered senator money to stop Patriots 'Spygate' investigation, ESPN reports - News Break

 Trump offered senator money to stop Patriots 'Spygate' investigation, ESPN reports

 The Patriots have been well-connected with former President Donald Trump over the years.
-Trump’s relationship with Patriots owner Robert Kraft, head coach Bill Belichick and formner quarterback Tom Brady has been well-documented.
-From Brady putting a Trump hat in his locker to Belichick writing Trump a letter of support during his presidential campaign in 2016, their associations have been a blend of sports and politics.www.metrowestdailynews.com
+Trump’s relationship with Patriots owner Robert Kraft, head coach Bill Belichick and former quarterback Tom Brady has been well-documented.
+From Brady putting a Trump hat in his locker to Belichick writing Trump a letter of support during his presidential campaign in 2016, their associations have been a blend of sports and politics.www.providencejournal.com